Pranay207/Handwriting-Adaption-Using-GAN-s/README.md

-✍️ Handwriting Style Adaptation Using GANs
+🩺 RxGAN: Prescription Handwriting Normalization

 Normalize diverse handwritten styles, such as doctor prescriptions, using GANs to improve OCR recognition accuracy.